-With an increased focus on workplace safety and occupational wellness in this country, ergonomist should be excited and filled with feelings of vindication for the science!However, when we experience trends in thinking and understanding, there is a social revolution that often follows and runs amuck.
-Driven by a perceived societal need, we tend to see an increase in commercial products that offer a panacea of solutions without fully solving a problem.
-A number of such products have been developed to provide tangible solutions to workstation design limitations and associated instances of chronic conditions such as neck, wrist and back related injuries.
+Driven by a perceived societal need, we tend to see an increase in commercial products that offer antidotes without fully solving a problem.
+A number of these products have been developed to provide tangible solutions to workstation design limitations and associated instances of chronic conditions such as neck, wrist and back related injuries.

-We should all be familiar with a product that has gained wide workplace acceptance, the “ergonomic” chair.
-Not long after, the stability ball chair began popping up in offices across America in an effort to improve our posture while sitting and working for long periods of time.
-Most recently and my personal favorite surrounds the revelation that: “sitting is the new smoking” and the push towards standing or conversions desks.
-The push for these types of desks has seemingly gone viral, in part due to Apple CEO’s alternate use of the phrase as: “sitting is the new cancer”.
-The slogan was used to help market the health related features of Apple Watch.
-Both versions of the message serve a purpose, to instill fear of negative consequences for everyday habits that could lead to unhealthy outcomes.
+We should all be familiar with one product that has gained wide workplace acceptance: the “ergonomic” chair.
+Not long after, the stability ball chair began popping up in offices across America claiming to improve our posture while sitting and working for long periods of time.
+Most recently, and my personal favorite, is the revelation that “sitting is the new smoking” and the push towards standing or convertible desks.
+The push for these types of desks has seemingly gone viral, in part due to Apple CEO’s alternate use of the phrase “sitting is the new cancer”.
+The slogan was used to help market the health-related features of Apple Watch.
+Both versions of the message serve a single purpose: to instill fear of negative consequences for everyday habits that could lead to unhealthy outcomes.
 It’s bad enough that we may be working in jobs we don’t always love but now we are destined for cancer because of these jobs!
 Stability balls and stand up desks for everyone!

 Not so fast… this is when we have to stop and ask ourselves: “What is the intent of these messages and the true underlying problem?”